 Despite the potential benefits associated with its use, ADT can cause a range of side effects that negatively affect quality of life and may necessitate a change in therapy.
 The side effects of hormone therapy for prostate cancer, their prevention and management, and the potential role of an alternative hormonal strategy are discussed here.

 The vast majority of men receiving continuous ADT who are potent prior to therapy develop sexual dysfunction.
-Loss of libido in men receiving GnRH agonists usually develops within the first several months, and erectile dysfunction follows.
+Loss of libido in men receiving gonadotropin-releasing hormone (GnRH) agonists usually develops within the first several months, and erectile dysfunction follows.
 Sexual dysfunction should be anticipated and couples counseled before ADT is started.
 Sex therapists may be helpful in managing these issues once they become problematic.

 Recovery of erectile function is possible after discontinuation of short-term ADT (eg, in men who receive neoadjuvant and adjuvant ADT with radiation therapy for high-risk localized or locally advanced disease).
 However, it may be delayed and incomplete .

 ADT increases bone turnover, decreases bone mineral density, and increases the risk of bone fractures in men with prostate cancer .
 Loss of bone mineral density can be detected after six to nine months of ADT, and longer therapy confers a higher risk [3-6].
 Osteoporotic skeletal fractures occur in up to 20 percent of men within five years of starting ADT [3,7].